Conversation Insights

 • Product Owners were pulled away from higher-leverage work.

-A critical client bottleneck
+Critical client bottleneck

 • Clients couldn’t independently explore or validate insights.